quantide/qtraining/010-rbase/exercises/es-ggplot.md

 ### iris

-Almost all the following exercises are based on the `iris` data, taken from the `datasets` package.
+Almost all the following exercises are based on the `iris` dataset, taken from the `datasets` package.
 It is a base package so it is already installed and loaded.